 My name is Jason O’Neil.

-I am a programmer, currently working on front-end developer tools at Culture Amp – where we build a web platform that allows companies to collect, understand and act on employee feedback so they can make their companies better places to work.
+I am a software engineer at Culture Amp – a web platform that helps companies invest in their people and their culture, leading to a better world of work.
+I lead the Delivery Engineering team, helping our 100+ engineers build software in an efficient and sustainable way.
 I live in Perth, Western Australia.
 My wife is a singer and song writer.
 Check out her different bands – Anna O, St Ives, Sinthomes.
+I also became a dad in 2018 💕

 I use this blog to write about different things, for different audiences, so I’ve split them up into different categories / different blogs: